UEFA Women's EURO 2022 final tournament draw: all you need to know

 Article summary

-The final tournament draw will take place in Greater Manchester from 18:00 CET on Thursday 28 October.
+The final tournament draw will take place in Greater Manchester from 18:00 CET today.

 Article top media content